mosra/m.css/doc/plugins/htmlsanity.rst

 The hyphenation is done using `Pyphen <http://pyphen.org/>`_ and is applied to whole document contents and fields that are included in the :py:`FORMATTED_FIELDS`.
-All other fields including document title are excluded from hyphenation, the same goes for literal and raw blocks.
-You can see it in practice in the following convoluted example, it's also language-aware:
+All other fields including document title are excluded from hyphenation, the same goes for literal and raw blocks and links with URL (or e-mail) as a title.
+You can see it in practice in the following convoluted example, it's also
+language-aware:

 .. code-figure::